 The pleasure gardens themselves were largely at 19th century venture.
 Prior to that, in the 18th century, the area contained several grand houses with less affluent lodging houses towards the east.
 It is in some of these lodging houses that a young German political refugee made his home in the early 1760s.
 He had Anglicised his name on arrival, and is best known by this: William Herschel.
 Herschel was a gifted musician who had deserted the Hanoverian army in 1757.
 He ended up in Sunderland in 1760 and made a living as a musician and music teacher, whilst at the same time composing several symphonies.
 Herschel went on become one of the leading musicians of the late 18th century, but is perhaps now better known for his scientific work in the field of astronomy, which led him to discover the planet Uranus amongst other things.
 You can read a bit more about this fascinating man here.

 Norfolk Street, which runs along the easternmost side of Sunniside, is the location of the birthplace of Charles W. Alcock (1842-1907).
 Alcock was sent to school at Harrow, where he developed a love of sport.
 In 1863, he was the prime mover in the establishment of Wanders FC.
 He played in the first international match in 1871, between England and Scotland, and in 1875 he captained the national team and even scored in their 2-2 draw.
 Also in 1871, Alcock proposed to the Football Association that a national tournament be staged between the clubs in England.
 The ‘sudden death’ format of this tournament is taken from the rules he had played by when at Harrow.
 The first annual tournament took place in 1872, when 15 teams took part.
 It became the first national football tournament in the world and is now known as the FA Cup.
 Alcock was also a successful cricketer, playing for Essex County Cricket Club during the same period as he played football.
 His enthusiasm for international competition led to him organising what would become the first Test match in England, when they played against Australia at the Kennington Oval in 1881.
-The house where he was born, 10 Norfolk Street, is now the constituency offices for the local Labour MP, and there is a blue plaque on the wall to mark this illustrious former occupant.
+The house where he was born, 10 Norfolk Street and there is a blue plaque on the wall to mark this illustrious former occupant.

 Fawcett Street into High Street East